 The dual-microphone system also rejects noise for crystal clear voice and sound pick-up.
 This is the most balanced headphone any cyclist can ever own.
 It gives great quality sound at any volume.
 There is hassle-free pairing, individualized settings, easy updates, and more.

 If you are a cyclist that has a busy schedule, you will find the Bose QC35 a heaven-sent.
 Have you ever gone biking, running, or jogging and felt like you should not have because there is still a ton you need to prepare for?
 Well, you are not the only one.
 But this should not stop you from proceeding with training or exercise.

 You can prepare and talk to people at the same time, without the hassle, by taking advantage of this amazing pair of headphones.
 And during the time between these important conversations?
 You can listen to great-quality music or audiobooks.

-You’d think there wasn’t a bad thing to say about this one－well, that would be incorrect.
-Despite its high performance on almost all levels, Bluetooth does have the tendency to act up.
-When it does, the Bluetooth auto disconnects, which can get annoying and does interfere with your overall listening experience.
+You would think there was not a bad thing to say about this one.
+This is incorrect.
+Despite its high performance on almost all levels, Bluetooth does tend to act up.
+When it does, the Bluetooth auto disconnects, which can get annoying and does interfere with your listening experience.